Neighborhood Water Resources Enhancement Grant

 - Existing condition of shoreline

-- Amount of shoreline or shoreline buffer that would be restored
+- Area (sq. ft.) of shoreline or buffer that would be restored

 - Native plant list and planting layout

-- Planting plan details (plant species, planting location, size of planting/garden)
+- Planting plan details (plant species, planting locations, size of project)

 - Long-term maintenance/upkeep plan (How are you going to maintain the planting?)